neuropoly/intranet.neuro.polymtl.ca/data/git-datasets.md

 If you already have an account, see the section on [adding extra devices](#add-extra-devices) instead.
 ```

 You should only access this server from within the Polytechnique firewall.
-For most, that means first [sshing into the machine](../computing-resources/neuropoly/README.md#ssh-command-line) you plan to work from.
-There, generate an ssh key with
+That means logging in at a [desktop in the lab](../computing-resources/neuropoly/README.md#list-of-computers-at-neuropoly) or [sshing in](../computing-resources/neuropoly/README.md#ssh-command-line) you plan to work from.
+Once logged in, there, generate an ssh key with

 ```
 ssh-keygen -t ed25519 -C your.name@polymtl.ca  # EDIT your.name to match your actual email address